-One of our favorite go-to restaurants is Bergamot, a New American restaurant right on the border of Somerville and Cambridge.
-Bergamot has a fantastic $44 three-course deal that they offer all the time.
+One of our favorite go-to neighborhood restaurants is Bergamot, a New American restaurant right on the border of Somerville and Cambridge.
 Chef Pooler is extremely talented and executes fantastic, flavorful, seasonally-driven dishes on an ever-changing menu (I love the variety – it keeps me coming back).
 The man grew up in the North Shore and has been cooking seafood since he was a kid.
 The seafood shines here, and you can’t go wrong ordering it (though honestly, everything is good).

 Umbrian pork liver and bood sausage from BiSq

 We also love their other restaurant, BiSq, a small-plates focused restaurant with amazing house-made sausages, charcuterie, and all sorts of globally inspired dishes (I love the Peruvian influence).
-Both Bergamot and BiSq have different but excellent wine programs, run by Kai Gagnon, one of the best wine directors in the city.
+Both Bergamot and BiSq have different but excellent wine programs, aimed at procuring good-value, lesser known wines.

 One of my favorite cozy, intimate restaurants is Bondir, a serious farm-to-table restaurant that works really hard to stay very seasonal and local as much as possible.
 Chef Jason Bond’s goal is to cook with vegetables that are picked fresh that day, fish that was caught that morning, and so on.
 The food is really good, and I love the ambiance, especially in the winter.